History of massively multiplayer online games: 2000s

 The most recent generation of MMORPGs, based on arbitrary standards of graphics, gameplay, and popularity, is said to have launched in November 2004 with Sony Online Entertainment's EverQuest II and Blizzard Entertainment's World of Warcraft (WoW).
 At the time, Sony expected to dominate the market, based on the success of the first EverQuest, and decided to offer a flat monthly rate to play all of their MMORPGs including EverQuest, EverQuest II, and Star Wars Galaxies, to keep from competing with itself.
 While EverQuest II was a commercial success as predicted, World of Warcraft immediately overtook all of these games upon release, and indeed became so popular that it dwarfed all previous monthly-fee MMORPGs.
 The closest MMORPG to World of Warcraft was, in terms of paying subscribers, RuneScape with more than one million subscribers and even more free players.
 RuneScape was also the world's largest free MMORPG, though it received less media attention than WoW.
 With the release of these newer games, subscriptions began to decline for many older MMORPGs, even the year-old Lineage II, and in particular Everquest.
 The current MMORPG market has World of Warcraft in a position similar to the position of Dungeons & Dragons in the tabletop RPG market, with both games' market share being greater than 50% of the overall market.

 In August 2005 Sony Online Entertainment acquired The Matrix Online, and the game was shut down at 11:59pm, 31 July 2009.
-It is the one of the first games Sony terminated along with Free Realms on March 31, 2014.
+It is one of the first games Sony terminated along with Free Realms on March 31, 2014.